Search

 Since plumbing plays such a large part in the overall performance of your inductor system, it's important to consider how every part of the system works in tandem with one another.
 As referenced above, the hoses throughout your system need to be the proper size to the inductor unit.

-This is also true for the inlet of the pump as well.
-A two-inch pump needs to be fed with at least a two-inch hose, a three-inch pump with three-inch hose, and so on.
+This is also true for the pump inlet.
+A two-inch pump needs to be fed with at least a two-inch hose, a three-inch pump with a three-inch hose, and so on.
 You do not want to starve the pump or run it dry.
 This will result in seal failure in addition to the inductor not functioning properly.

 Chemical Inductor Plumbing Diagram